Special Protection Group (Amendment) Act, 2019

-Special Protection Group (Amendment) Act, 2019 is an act passed by Indian parliament in 2019 which reduces Special Protection Group cover to only Prime Minister, former Prime Ministers and their immediate family members up to 5 years after ceasing post if they are residing at the residence allotted.
+The Special Protection Group (Amendment) Act, 2019 is an act passed by Indian parliament in 2019 which reduces Special Protection Group cover to only Prime Minister, former Prime Ministers and their immediate family members up to 5 years after ceasing post if they are residing at the residence allotted.
 The bill amends Special Protection Group Act 1988 which was in application.

 Enactment

 Bill was introduced in the Lok Sabha, lower house of parliament, on 25 November 2019 by minister of state for home affairs--G. Kishan Reddy.
 It was passed in Lok Sabha on 27 November 2019.
 On 3 December 2019, bill was introduced to Rajya Sabha by Home minister Amit Shah and was subsequently passed on the same day.

 It was assented by the President on 9 December 2019 and became an act.

 Reaction

 Lok Sabha

 While introducing the bill in Lok Sabha, Reddy said that there was no cut off period in existing act for providing SPG protection to former prime ministers and members of their immediate families.

 Adhir Ranjan Chowdhury, leader of opposition in Lok Sabha, called the bill and move to amend the Special Protection Group Act 1988 as 'Political Vendetta' and alleged that government was trying to target the family which lost two lives for nation.
 RJD leader Manoj Jha and CPI leader Binoy Viswam also supported the claim.

 Amit Shah, Home minister of India, alleged that previous amendments in Special Protection Group Act 1988 were attempts to ensure continued protection for a family.
 In addition, he alleged that amendments to the act were effected in 1991, 1994, 1999 and 2003 and one more amendment was being brought to revert the original spirit of the act.